munificent/craftinginterpreters/book/control-flow.md

 ## Challenges

-1. A few chapters from now, when Lox supports first-class functions and dynamic dispatch, then we technically won't *need* branching statements built into the language.
+1. A few chapters from now, when Lox supports first-class functions and dynamic dispatch, we technically won't *need* branching statements built into the language.
 Show how conditional execution can be implemented in terms of those.
 Name a language that uses this technique for its control flow.

 2. Likewise, looping can be implemented using those same tools, provided our